The Workspace Model for Education

-- The architecture promotes engagement and collaboration, helping children learn how to work together, a key for success in the future of work.
+- The architectural design promotes engagement and collaboration, helping children learn how to work together, a key for success in the future of work.

-- The workspaces are also playspaces, so that learners are free to move and explore, stretching imaginations, and inspiring enormous projects.
+- The workspaces are also playspaces, so that learners are free to move and explore, stretching imaginations, improving health and well-being and inspiring enormous projects.

 - Parents and our staff co-create curriculums that align with children’s individual learning styles.
 Curriculums can be online or offline and include anything from foundational literacies to whatever makes your child tick.

-- Children and parents Workspace together (unless your child is enrolled in Golden Arrow or Acton Academy).
-Parents cheer on, assess learning, and adjust plans constantly.
+- Children and parents Workspace together (unless your child is enrolled in Acton Academy).
+Parents encourage and guide learning, assess progress and constantly fine-tune the pathway.

-- Once a child is age 16 and able to self-direct, they can come to Workspace on their own.
+- Once a child is age 16 and self-directed, they can learn at Workspace on their own.

-- Foundational literacies are acquired more efficiently through personalization and small educator/student ratios.
-This opens up time for coursework designed around real-world problem solving, co-learning, entrepreneurialism, and interdisciplinary collaboration.
+- Personalized learning and low educator/learner ratios help learners acquire foundational literacies more efficiently.
+This opens up free time for learning using real-world problem solving, co-learning, entrepreneurialism, and interdisciplinary collaboration.

-- Workspace has a deep and rich curriculum with classes from the fine and performing arts to robotics, from mindfulness to fencing, allowing learners to pursue their passions and live their dreams.
+- Workspace has a deep and rich curriculum with classes from the culinary arts and fine arts and performing arts to robotics, from mindfulness to fencing, allowing learners to pursue their passions and live their dreams.